Feere History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
-Feere was a Norman name used for a sociable person.
-It derives from the Middle English feare, which means comrade, or companion.
+The name Feere is part of the ancient legacy of the early Norman inhabitants that arrived in England after the Norman Conquest of 1066.
+Feere was a Norman name used for a companion, friend.
+It derives from the Middle English word "feare," which means "the proud," "the fierce" or "the bold."

 Early Origins of the Feere family